builtforme/swatchjs-koa/README.md

 Clients can use the [koa-bunyan-logger](https://www.npmjs.com/package/koa-bunyan-logger) package to configure a request logger for their service.
-That package exposes a `requestIdContext` function that will generate a unique ID for each request to be included in the output logs.
-The unique ID is saved on the KOA context object under a key you can specify with the `prop` parameter, with a default value of `reqId`.
-See that package documentation for details.
+That package exposes a `requestIdContext` function that generates a unique ID for each request to correlate related log messages.
+The unique ID is saved on the KOA context object under a key you can override with the `prop` parameter (the default value is `reqId`.
+See that package documentation for details.)

-Currently, `swatchjs-koa` supports this request logger as a part of the `swatchCtx`.
-To provide additional debugging support, users can have the unique request ID included as a response header named `x-swatchjs-request-id`.
-To enable this header, set the `loggerRequestId` property in the `swatchjs-koa` configuration to a string that matches the `prop` parameter passed into the `koa-bunyan-logger` configuration.
-This will allow `swatchjs-koa` to find the request ID parameter from the KOA context.
+The `swatchjs-koa` package uses this bunyan logger as a part of the `swatchCtx`.
+To provide additional debugging support, clients can request that the unique ID be returned in a response
+header: `x-swatch-request-id`.
+To enable this behavior, set the `loggerRequestId` property in the `swatchjs-koa` configuration to a string that matches the `prop` parameter passed into the `koa-bunyan-logger` configuration.
+This will allow `swatchjs-koa` to look up the request ID value from the KOA context.
 If not set, the header will not be included in the response.

+Additionally, if the `loggerRequestId` property is set in the `swatchjs-koa` configuration, the caller can choose to pass in their own request ID in the request headers.
+Simply make an API request to a swatch endpoint and pass in any value under the `x-swatch-request-id` header, and it will overwrite the bunyan logger request guid with the client guid to be included in all logs.

 ### Middleware